schloerke/travisDrat/README.md

 ### 0.2 - Setup a Personal `drat` Repo

-Create a new github repository called `drat` with a gh-pages branch.  `drat` will take care of the rest.
+Create a [new github repository](https://github.com/new) called `drat` with a gh-pages branch.  `drat` will take care of the rest.

-To do this programatically...
+Once your Github `drat` repo is available, create and init the `gh-pages` branch programatically with...

 ```{r}
 # Create local github drat repo